Reeb Graph Metrics from the Ground Up: Interleaving Distance

 \begin{definition} The interleaving distance between two constructible Reeb graphs $\RR_f,\RR_g$ is the infimum $\e$ such that their respective cosheaves are $\e$-interleaved.
 Formally,

 where $\F,\G$ are their respective cosheaves. \end{definition}

 While the definitions above are rooted in category theory, it has been shown that there is a geometric way of understanding the interleaving distance \cite{deSilva2016}.
 We think of our smoothing operation instead as first ``thickening'' the Reeb graph by $\e$ which creates a new scalar field, and then finding the Reeb graph of the newly constructed space, resulting in a more ``coarse'' Reeb graph.

-We re-define the interleaving distance in this context below.
+The propositions and theorems that lead to the following construction are originally presented by first working with more general scalar fields and then proving that the results carry over to the constructible case.
+Here, we will assume that the scalar fields and Reeb graphs that we are discussing are constructible and leave out the more generalized work.
+In turn, we will drop the term `constructible' in most cases.
+We refer the reader to the original work \cite{deSilva2016} for a more in-depth treatment of this topic.

+To start, we introduce the \textbf{category of scalar fields}, which we denote as $\Rtop$.
+Objects in this category are scalar fields and the morphisms between these objects are continuous, function preserving maps (see \cref{def:functionPreservingReebGraphIso}).